 Living Resources is honored and proud to tell you the stories of over 1,000 people with disabilities who have had their eyes opened to their own personal growth potential.

-Our mission at Living Resources is to provide growth opportunities in a safe and secure environment.
+Our mission at Living Resources is to provide growth opportunities in a safe and nurturing environment.
 We are proud to serve as the agency that helps individuals meet and exceed their personal goals.

 Growth and happiness are unique for each person.
 At Living Resources, our more than 850 staff assist and support people who are disabled due to birth trauma, accident or illness.
 More important, our staff sees their strength, capability and potential.